-Throughout the week aboard the Island Dancer II guests will depart Suva to explore the reefs, bommies and walls of Nigali Pass, Wakaya, Koro and Namenalala Islands.
+Throughout the week aboard the FIJI AGGRESSOR®, liveaboard guests will depart Suva to explore and scuba dive the reefs, bommies and walls of Wakaya Island, Gau Island, Makongi Island and Namenalala Island.
+View the dive site map to see the itinerary route.
 Known as the soft coral capital, the brilliant colors on display will dazzle even the most experienced divers and photographers.
 Drift dives with eagle rays, mantas, turtles, sharks and giant groupers are also on the itinerary.

-Clownfish, pygmy seahorses, ornate ghost pipefish, and a multitude of nudibranchs bring smiles to every dive!
+Clownfish, pygmy seahorses, ornate ghost pipefish, and a multitude of nudibranchs brings smiles to every scuba dive on your Fiji liveaboard vacation!
 With direct flights from several major cities worldwide, it is an easy destination to add to your dive log.

-To top off the exiting diving and experience some of Fiji’s local culture, a visit to a Fijian village on one of the remote islands is arranged including a Kava ceremony and warrior dance.
-All guests are required to wear a traditional sulu (sarong or wrap) so either bring your own or we will gladly provide one for you!
+To top off the exciting Fiji liveaboard scuba diving and experience some local culture, a visit to a Fijian village on one of the remote islands is arranged including a Kava ceremony and warrior dance.
+As all guests are required to wear a traditional sulu (sarong, lava lava or wrap) when visiting the village, the Fiji Aggressor will provide you with one and to keep complimentary or you can bring your own.

-The Island Dancer II appeals to those discriminating divers who prefer a smaller group and is perfectly suited for Fiji and the diving itinerary.
+The FIJI AGGRESSOR® is a liveaboard that appeals to those discriminating divers who prefer a smaller group and is perfectly suited for Fiji and the scuba diving itinerary.
 All indoor areas are air-conditioned and each of the guest cabins feature ensuite facilities.
 The beautifully appointed salon has ample room for divers to view their photos and videos or to enjoy a movie on the entertainment system.
-The sundeck features covered and uncovered lounging and is a perfect place to relax with a book during surface intervals.
+The sundeck features covered and uncovered lounging and is a perfect place to relax with a book during surface intervals on the Fiji liveaboard scuba diving trip.

 Getting There, Passports & Visa Documentation: